 Popular opposition in Georgia was not new.
 In the late 1980s and early 1990s Georgians had engaged in mass peaceful protests for independence from the Soviet Union.
-While the movement had been brutally repressed, they eventually succeeded in gaining Georgia's When the threat of confrontation escalated during a march... opposition leaders called off the sit-in and instead urged their supporters to engage in a tax strike.
+While the movement had been brutally repressed, they eventually succeeded in gaining Georgia's first multiparty elections in 1990 and independence from the Soviet Union in 1991.

+When the threat of confrontation escalated during a march... opposition leaders called off the sit-in and instead urged their supporters to engage in a tax strike.